SousaVictorH/JSBootstrap/README.md

 # :closed_book: JSBootstrap
-Project made entirely with bootstrap, js, and css serving as a website for a software sales company, includes bootstrap cards, parallax and animated scroll.
+Project made entirely with html, js, css and bootstrap serving as a website for a software sales company, includes bootstrap cards, parallax and animated scroll.

 ## :question: About the project